anonymous117/paper/synthetic_evaluation/two_parameter/README.md

 ### Info

 Additionally to the different number of parameters we experimented with different numbers of measurement points per parameter.
 Each folder contains experiments considering a different number of points per parameter to create the single parameter experiments.
 We tested with 5, 6 and 7 points.
-In conclusion more points result in more accurate models.
-However, in many cases it is not possible to measure 6 or 7 points as it is too expensive.
+We compare the accuracy of both modelers against each other and use the experiments to find the optimal number of repetitions per point and the number of points that should be used to acquire optimal results.